tyshaw12/data-structure-fundamentals/1-queues.md

 ## Queue Tutorial

 ## Introduction
-Python Queues are very useful in circumstances where you need to enter an item into a linear data structure that can keep ordering of items and use different approaches to remove or populate it.
+Python Queues are very useful in circumstances where you need to enter an item into a linear data structure that can keep ordering of items.

 Another great use of queues is for performance.
 Queues have extremely good performance when compared to things like append and pop in a list.
 While looking through a list with append or pop is around O(n), a queue is typically O(1) depending on what approach you're taking with the queue.